tylerjaquish3/ffb/README.md

 - grab postseason matchup rosters
 - rosters page, add chart for points by position for each manager
 - rosters page, add record for each manager
-- players page, where all players are listed and you can see what they did each week, season, who's team they're on, etc.

 - draft order based on wives/gfs responses to something?